sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 a Key Derivation Function.
 This is in contrast to a Diffie-Hellman (or ECDH) operation, where the output is distinguishable from random.

+With ML-KEM, there is a tiny probability of decapsulation failure.
+That is, even if Alice and Bob perform their roles honestly and the public key and ciphertext are transmitted correctly, there is a tiny probability that Alice and Bob will not derive the same shared key.
+However, even though that is a theoretical possibility, practically speaking this can be ignored.
+For all three parameter sets, the probability is so low that most likely an actual decapsulation failure will never be seen for any ML-KEM exchange anywhere (not only for your protocol, but over all protocols that uses ML-KEM).

 # IANA Considerations

 This document has no IANA actions.